 - Taking breaks throughout the day are also important and can take many forms: breaks might include outside play, board games, puzzles, crafts or physical activity, etc.

-Science Activity: When outside make observations and look for evidence of spring in the plants.
+SCIENCE: Science Activity: When outside make observations and look for evidence of Fall in the plants.

 Possible Daily Schedules: